 Fifteen miles and an hour later, I’m sitting in my truck in the highway pull out at the “Parting of the Ways” monument.
 This is just a tourist marker recognizing the point where the Oregon and California Trails split, for which the actual site is almost 10 miles to the west in the desert.

-It’s pouring now, and like Rocky Ridge, I have to abandon my plans to see the actual site of the Parting of the Ways.
+It’s pouring now, and like at Rocky Ridge, I have to abandon my plans to see the actual site of the Parting of the Ways.
 I watch the storm rage outside, sheets of rain obscuring the nearby hillsides.
 Dry inside my truck, I reflect on the rain, on the plague of mosquitos the night before, on the “historic” derecho, on the nervous moments driving the slick wet backroads, on the creepy emptiness I felt at Rock Hollow, and on the loneliness I experienced at Frederick Fulkerson’s quiet grave.
 I had come to the Oregon Trail to understand the hardships the pioneers faced.
 Perhaps it gave me exactly what I had been looking for.
 Sitting warm and dry in my fully enclosed, weather proof, climate controlled SUV, I realize I still have a lot to learn.

 Kelso Ridge – Torreys Peak